confluentmedical/nitinol-design-concepts/docs/210/index.md

 [NDC-205 Advancing Nitinol Fatigue Durability Prediction](../205) reviews limitations of our current practice of fatigue lifetime prediction, and proposes some possibilities for advancing our predictive capabilities.
 Material purity (or conversely impurity) is an important factor in fatigue performance, as fractures virtually always originate at the location of a surface or near-surface impurity.
 Conventional metallurgical cross-sectioning techniques provide a two-dimensional view of impurities, typically in selected longitudinal and transverse planes.
 This information is useful, but can not be directly applied to a three dimensional structural analysis without making significant assumptions.

 X-ray computed tomography (XCT) methods can provide a three-dimensional view of a sample volume of material.
 Until recently, sub-micron resolution XCT scans required a high energy beam source, such as a synchrotron, and were therefore inaccessible for routine characterization.
 We have found that modern commercially available XCT instruments are capable of resolving impurities commonly found in standard nitinol material.
-This exercise reviews methods used to obtain an XCT scan for a nitinol tubing sample, and derive a "fingerprint" of the inclusions contained within.
+This exercise reviews methods used to obtain such an XCT scan for a nitinol tubing sample, and derive a "fingerprint" of the inclusions contained within.

+##  Material

+This study considers standard purity (SE508) and high purity (SE508ELI) material.
+Each specimen was fabricated from tubing material 8.00mm OD x 7.01mm ID according to NDC-03-06673 rev 1, “µCT Matchstick Samples”.
+Individual “matchstick” shaped samples have a cross section of approximately 0.5mm x 0.5mm, and are approximately 50mm in length.
+The lot history for each scan:
+- scan01: SE508, Component Lot 2903620, Material Lot 1003492
+- scan02: SE508ELI, Component Lot 2093619, Material Lot 1003560
+- scan03: SE508ELI, Component Lot 2093617, Material Lot 1003711

 ## Method

 ![flowchart](xct-flowchart.png)

 The flowchart above shows an overview of the method used to scan and analyze three samples of material.
+The primary steps are outlined in gray boxes and described below.

+### 1. Acquisition